 1. If we have learnt one thing about past struggles it is about how we are more or less consciously caught up in their betrayal.
 The return of the repressed gives way to the return of repression—more and less refined sublimations to which we submit or are submitted.
 May 1968 is fifty years in the past this year, as far away from us as the October Revolution was from those that made it up.
 And yet the questions they faced are both less aged and longer lived than those of us born at that time.
 The task is to do away with this old world of alienations, of its despair as well as its prayers of salvation.
 The past is littered with our glorious failures, the petrol fumes of barricades, the sweat of collectives, the corpses of public works and pollution, the rigorous abstractions and tocsin for practice and theory.
 The present world is a sketch for the barbarism by which capitalism falls.
 Between here and the future we can still dream of supersession, of the how-to of revolutionary negation that remains both the most pressing, and the furthest from our experience.
 Into this present falls the question of what replaces this epochal unity of design and entropy, what is the form and content of this new world espied, drowsily.

 2. Were the International Situationists right to call for workers councils amidst the struggles against work that erupted in the late 1960s?
 Is this a dead argument, mere historiography?
 Or do we misapprehend its ongoing significance?
 The Situationists, more than their contemporaries, forcefully updated Marx’s notion of alienation.
 Their early suggestion was that urban games and play offered a better insight into life after the revolution.
 Their suggestion soon became a pointed rejection of wage labour as work under modern, spectacular conditions.
 Like Marx, they posed that the road of dis-alienation must follow that of alienation.
 In the experiences of revolutionary councils of the previous half century the Situationists found a world beyond work.
-For the SI the festivities of rebellion were surer guides to life than the alien mundane of wages and conditions.
+But even though the councils were the most conscious expression of the proletarian revolt against capitalism, by no means did they consider them to exhaust the question of what constituted a new world.
+For the SI the festivities of rebellion in their manifold expressions were surer guides to a life beyond than the alien mundane of wages and conditions.

 4. Gilles Dauvé has said that the Situationist International (hereafter ‘SI’) overestimated the role of organisation in mediating the process of communist revolution.
 Taking the last three years of the SI, and beyond, as an indication, perhaps we are inclined to agree with him.
 What seems to be clear from the dying days of the SI, was that the organisation was not just overwhelmed by its spectacular success (thus the less than useful theory of the pro-situ as an instance of the mass recuperation of the SI), but even more so the group was confused by the sketch of proletarian insurrection made in France and Italy in 1968 and 1969.